nwinkelbauer/scroll-converter/README.md

 	scrollConverter.activate();

-The `activate` method takes a function as an optional argument, which will execute everytime the scrolling updates.
-The first argument of that function is the current horizontal scroll offset.

-	scrollConverter.activate(function (offset) {
-		console.log(offset); // Logs the current horizontal scroll offset });
 The `activate` method takes two optional arguments.
 The first is a function with an argument of the current horizontal scroll offset, which will execute everytime the scrolling updates.
 The second is a number which can define the starting horizontal scroll offset.

 	scrollConverter.activate(function (offset) {